there are different types of travellers

 International travellers

-We especially like going to Italy.
+We especially like going to Japan.

-Types of travellers based on reasons to travel
+Types of travellers by travel purpose

 What is the main reason for the trip or the main thing that the person will do during their travels?